AlphaChaosCTF/alphachaosctf.github.io/_posts/picoctf-2018/2020-11-25-heres-johnny..md

 > This challenge is more of a cracking challenge than crypto but it's listed under Crypto for PicoCTF so let's have a look at it.

-Firstly, we're given connection information to allow us connect to the remote server hosting the challenge.
+Firstly, we're given connection information to allow us to connect to the remote server hosting the challenge.
 These connection strings often take the format `nc server_address port_number` and are very common in most CTF events so it's worth getting familiar with them.
-The `nc` refers to the netcat tool, which ts installed on most linux based systems by default and can be install on Windows or Mac if needed.
+The `nc` refers to the netcat tool, which is installed on most linux based systems by default and can be installed on Windows or Mac if needed.
 We can simply type the connection string on our terminal and we should connect to the remote server.

 Let's try that now and see what's happening on the server.
 The server is prompting us for a username and password, so we need to look at the files that were provided as part of the challenge.